 A.P.
 Atkinson (Jack)

-Jack is our lead author, which is something to be far less proud of that you might think.
-He’s mostly interested in science-fiction, but has also written and published several non-fiction novels detailing his motorcycle adventure touring, during which he has ridden a bike around the world through Europe, Asia and the Middle East.
+Jack is our lead author, which is something to be far less proud of than you might think.
+He’s mostly interested in science-fiction, but has also written and published several non-fiction novels detailing his motorcycle adventure touring, during which he has ridden a motorcycle around the world through Europe, Asia and the Middle East.

-His hobbies include looking like a potato, writing books, giving up coffee, self-loathing and buying broken motorcycles and then breaking them even more.
+His hobbies include looking like a potato, writing books that nobody reads, giving-up coffee and alcohol, giving up on giving-up coffee and alcohol, self-loathing and buying broken motorcycles and then breaking them even more.

-In terms of writing, his philosophy is that he wished he done anything else instead of wasting his entire life doing this.
+In terms of writing, his philosophy is that he wished he had done absolutely anything else instead of wasting his entire life doing this.

 Seth Godwynn (Seth)